-My experience, and the experiences of friends, is that there are people who go on forums for the sole purpose of spewing hostility and hate.
+My experience and the experiences of friends is there are people who go on forums for the sole purpose of spewing hostility and hate.
+They are piranha in a feeding frenzy.
 Often times they are not really concerned with the issues, they are concerned with stirring up trouble and lashing out and insulting anyone who has an opposing viewpoint.
 I suppose it gives them a sense of power and superiority.
 On the occasions that someone posts an agreeing view to the hostile person, then the two or three other hostiles huddle up and feed off each other and begin to be abusive together.
-They are two or more hungry vultures surrounding their prey, tearing the flesh of their worhty opponents
+They are two or more hungry vultures surrounding their prey, tearing the flesh of their worthy opponents

 One may argue that the forum discussions are open to everyone (which is true and I don't take issue with that) and everyone is free to express there opinion (that is also correct).
 But forums are set up to have discussions, respectful discussions.
 Having opposing views is perfectly acceptable, and is actually part of the purpose of forums.
 But the purpose is not to have hostile, insulting, name-calling, demeaning behavior.
 I mean really, is this the most effective way at getting their point across?
 I think not.
 They are there to bully and hurt.
 They are predators.
 I believe the prevalent term is "Trolls."

 Another issue is when a forum is set up for a specific topic, purpose, or community, they are often invaded by people who want to bring in issues, especially controversial issues, that have nothing to do with the topic or purpose.
 They get insulted when people try to re-direct them, then the hostility and arguments, and name calling in.
 People try to keep their cool and explain logically why their posts are not relevant or appropriate in that forum or venue, but welcome them to engage in the original topic or theme of the forum.
 Those become fighting words to the bully and things get completely out of hand.
 Logic and respect are fast becoming a lost art in discussions.